-- The nature of the crime;

-- Facts surrounding the conviction; 0
+- The nature of the crime; - Facts surrounding the conviction;

-- Time elapsed since the conviction;
+- o Time elapsed since the conviction;

-- The evidence of the individual's rehabilitation; and $\circ$
+- o The evidence of the individual's rehabilitation; and

-- The nature and requirements of the job.
+- o The nature and requirements of the job.

 Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.